 Manufacturing electronics involves a lot of bonding and coating.
 Every interfacial bond is vulnerable to contamination, and therefore, the chemical cleanliness of every surface needs to be measured and understood throughout the entire adhesion process.
 This process begins before the cleaning and after the assembly.
 Every aspect is connected, and in order to create a process that allows for high reliability, you need to measure the surface quality and control the outcomes.

-To learn more about diagnosing the root cause of adhesion failures in PCB manufacturing and how to control the outcomes of bonding to ENIG, download our eBook: Checklist: Adhesion Failure Root-Cause Analysis for Manufacturers
+To learn more about diagnosing the root cause of adhesion failures in PCB manufacturing and how to control the outcomes of bonding to ENIG, download our eBook: Electronics Manufacturing: The Complete Guide to Implementing a New Approach to Increase Quality.

 Thank you to EPEC: Engineered Technologies for use of their Images, all image rights reserved to EPEC.